-The goal of the chapter is to describe the various standard test methods available to the corrosion specialist as well as adaptations to study specific crevice corrosion parameters and prevention strategies, e.g., the use of inhibitors.
+The goal of the chapter is to describe the various standard test methods available to the corrosion specialist as well as adaptations to study specific crevice corrosion parameters.
 The focus is on test methods developed by the ASTM Committee G-1 on corrosion of metals, but other procedures are also included.
 While the test principles have been applied to many alloy systems, the scope of the chapter is on stainless steels and nickel-based alloys.